Safeguarding - Child Protection Policy

 You must immediately inform the Designated Safeguarding Lead if you have concern/s about a child or a child discloses information to you which suggests they might be, or might become at risk.
 However, you do have a responsibility to respect that child’s right to confidentiality.
 Do not discuss information with staff other than those identified above.
 If you are worried about a child speak to someone straight away.
 Do not email your concerns; make contact directly.
 The Designated Safeguarding Lead will decide whether to make a referral to children’s social care or the police, but it is important to note that in exceptional circumstances anyone can refer their concerns to children’s social care directly.
 If the child’s situation does not appear to be improving the staff member with concerns should press for re-consideration.
 Concerns should always lead to help for the child at some point.

 All staff should refer concerns to the DSL as soon as possible.
 In the meantime they should:

-4. Make a written record as soon as possible after the event, noting: the date, time, child’s name and your name on the sheet you make notes on, even if you are only recording observations.
+- Make a written record on the Child Protection Concern form (located in T:\Whole School\CP Documents 2016 – 2017) as soon as possible after the event, noting: the date, time, child’s name and your name on the sheet you make notes on, even if you are only recording observations.
 Record their words rather than your interpretation;

-7. Ensure that referral to the DSL or member of CPMT is immediate.
-Do not leave it until later and DO NOT email your concerns – the child may be put at further risk if you do this.
-You may email (to put in writing your concerns) once you have passed your concerns on verbally to the DSL, Deputy DSL or CPMT member;
+- Ensure that referral to the DSL or member of CPMT is immediate.
+Do not leave it until later and DO NOT email your concerns initially – the child might be put at further risk if you do this.
+You may email or manually print out and pass your handwritten concern, using the Child Protection Concern Form, once you have passed your concerns on verbally to the DSL, Deputy DSL or CPMT member;

 Safeguarding and child protection is an issue that also involves staff protection.
 There are certain things which you must do to protect yourself and in so doing you are also protecting children.